-The Student Code of Conduct ("Code") is the district's response to the requirements of Chapter 37 of the Texas Education Code.

-The Code provides methods and options for managing students in the classroom and on school grounds, disciplining students, and preventing and intervening in student discipline problems.
+The Student Code of Conduct ("Code"), as required by Chapter 37 of the Texas Education Code, provides methods and options for managing student behavior, preventing and intervening in student discipline problems, and imposing discipline.

-The law requires the district to define misconduct that may-or must-result in a range of specific disciplinary consequences including removal from a regular classroom or campus, out-of-school suspension, placement in a disciplinary alternative education program (DAEP), placement in a juvenile justice alternative education program (JJAEP), or expulsion from school.
+The law requires the district to define misconduct that may-or must-result in a range of specific disciplinary consequences, including removal from a regular classroom or campus, out-of-school suspension, placement in a disciplinary alternative education program (DAEP), placement in a juvenile justice alternative education program (JJAEP), or expulsion from school.

-This Student Code of Conduct has been adopted by the Duncanville ISD Board of Trustees and developed with the advice of the district-level committee.
-This Code provides information to parents and students regarding standards of conduct, consequences of misconduct, and procedures for administering discipline.
-It remains in effect during summer school and at all school-related events and activities outside the school year until an updated version adopted by the board becomes effective for the next school year.
+This Student Code of Conduct has been adopted by the Duncanville ISD board of trustees and developed with the advice of the district-level planning and decision-making committee.
+It provides information to parents and students regarding standards of conduct, consequences of misconduct, and procedures for administering discipline.
+This Code remains in effect during summer school and at all school-related events and activities outside the school year until the board adopts an updated version for the next school year.

-In accordance with state law, the Code shall be posted at each school campus or shall be available for review at the office of the campus principal.
-Additionally, the Code shall be available at the office of the campus behavior coordinator and posted on the district's website.
+In accordance with state law, the Code shall be posted at each school campus or shall be available for review at the campus principal's office.
+Additionally, the Code shall be available at the campus behavior coordinator's office and posted on the district's website.
 Parents shall be notified of any conduct violation that may result in a student being suspended, placed in a DAEP or JJAEP, expelled, or taken into custody by a law enforcement officer under Chapter 37 of the Education Code.

-Because the Student Code of Conduct is adopted by the district's board of trustees, it has the force of policy; therefore, in case of conflict between the Code and the Student Handbook, the Code shall prevail.
+Because the Student Code of Conduct is adopted by the district's board of trustees, it has the force of policy.
+In the event of a conflict between the Code and the Student Handbook, the Code shall prevail.